codewars/docs/content/curating/guidelines/translation.md

 ## Approval

 - A translation can be approved only if the review confirms that it is of sufficient quality, it holds to all applicable quality guidelines, and all reported issues have been addressed.
-- Approver should **mark suggestion posts announcing the translation as resolved**.
+- You should **mark suggestion posts announcing the translation as resolved**.
+- **Keep responsibility for the issues in the translation you approved.** You should actively maintain all problems which slipped through your review and ended up in an approved translation: fix issues, consider suggestions, answer questions.

 ## Rejection